 Here is a word-for-word translation: “But Peter and the ones with him had been weighed down with sleep.
 And having awakened fully, they saw His glory and that of the two men standing with Him.”
 Here, the word translated as “glory” is the accusative, singular form of δόξα or δόξαν.
 The accusative is the opposite of the dative form in that the noun is the direct object of the verb.
 The glory here is our Lord’s.
 Peter and the Apostles awaken to that glory and see the transfigured Lord in His glory and see Moses and Elijah in that glory.
 Notice that the glory refers to radiance and brightness.
 The glory Peter, James and John witnessed here was divine and heavenly radiance , the loftiness and majesty of God, and even the being of God.

 3 And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
 When He had made purification of sins, He sat down at the right hand of the Majesty on high, 4 having become as much better than the angels, as He has inherited a more excellent name than they.
 Hebrews 1:3-4 (NASB)

 Puritan Thomas Watson wrote: “When we praise God, we spread his fame and renown, we display the trophies of his excellency.
 In this manner the angles glorify him; they are the choristers of heaven, and do trumpet forth his praise.
 Praising God in one of the highest and purest acts of religion.
 In prayer we act like men; in praise we act like angels.”

-Of course, those who praise this way are God Centered in their faith and their praise and worship and their approach to the Word of God, all things about Christianity.
+Of course, those who praise this way are God centered in their faith and their praise and worship and their approach to the Word of God, and all things about Christianity.
 On the other hand, the man centered professing Christian thinks that all of this is just a big bore because it’s not about them.